1790–91 United States House of Representatives elections

 The 1790–91 United States House of Representatives elections were held on various dates in various states between April 27, 1790, and October 11, 1791.
-Each state set its own date for its elections to the House of Representatives before the first session of the 2nd United States Congress convened on October 24, 1791.
+Each state set its own date for its elections to the House of Representatives before or after the first session of the 2nd United States Congress convened on October 24, 1791.
 This was the first midterm election cycle, which took place in the middle of President George Washington's first term.
 The size of the House increased to 67 seats after the new state of Vermont elected its first representatives.

-While formal political parties still did not exist, coalitions of pro-Washington (pro-Administration) representatives and anti-Administration representatives each gained two seats as a result of the addition of new states to the union.
+While formal political parties still did not exist, coalitions of pro-Washington (Pro-Admin.) representatives and anti-Administration representatives each gained two seats as a result of the addition of new states to the union.

-Speaker Frederick Muhlenberg, who had led the Pro-Administrationists in 1789, switched loyalties to the Anti-Administrationists during the tenure of the 1st Congress.
-He failed to win election to the Speakership as their leader as a result of these elections, and was succeeded by Jonathan Trumbull Jr., who became the 2nd Speaker of the House.
+Speaker Frederick Muhlenberg was succeeded by Jonathan Trumbull Jr., who became the 2nd Speaker of the House.

 Retirements

 Either five or six incumbents did not seek re-election.